koraytugay/koraytugay.github.io/content/various/http.md

 __HTTP Responses__ are very similar to HTTP Requests in the sense of they also have headers and a body but instead of methods, responses has statuses such as `200` or `404`.

-## A Brief Overview of TCP Connections
-Before HTTP requests and responses can be sent back and forth, a TCP connection must be opened between the client and the server.
-TCP gives HTTP a reliable bit pipe. _Bytes stuffed in one side of a TCP connection come out the other side correctly, and in the right order._

-A computer might have several TCP connections open at any one time.
-TCP keeps all these connections straight through port numbers.
-A TCP connection is distinguished by four values:

-- Source IP address
-- Source port number
-- Destination IP address
-- Destination port number

-Together, these four values uniquely define a connection.
-Two different TCP connections are not allowed to have the same values for all four address components, but _different connections can have the same values for some of the components_.

-### Parallel Connections
-Concurrent HTTP requests across multiple TCP connections.
-In practice, browsers do use parallel connections, but they limit the total number of parallel connections to a small number (often four).
-Servers are free to close excessive connections from a particular client.

-### Persistent Connections
-Reusing TCP connections to eliminate connect/close delays.
-TCP connections that are kept open after transactions complete are called persistent connections.
-Nonpersistent connections are closed after each transaction.
-Persistent connections stay open across transactions, until either the client or the server decides to close them.

-### Parallel vs Persistent Connections
-Parallel connections can speed up the transfer of composite pages but have some disadvantages:

-- Each transaction opens/closes a new connection, costing time and bandwidth.
-- Each new connection has reduced performance because of TCP slow start.
-- There is a practical limit on the number of open parallel connections.

-Persistent connections offer some advantages over parallel connections: They reduce the delay and overhead of connection establishment, keep the connections in a tuned state, and reduce the potential number of open connections.
-However, persistent connections need to be managed with care, or you may end up accumulating a large number of idle connections, consuming local resources and resources on remote clients and servers.
-Persistent connections can be most effective when used in conjunction with parallel connections. _Today, many web applications open a small number of parallel connections, each persistent._

-### Pipelined connections
-HTTP/1.1 permits optional request pipelining over persistent connections.
-This is a further performance optimization over keep-alive connections.
-Multiple requests can be enqueued before the responses arrive.
-While the first request is streaming across the network to a server on the other side of the globe, the second and third requests can get underway.

 ## A Brief History of HTTP Versions
 ### HTTP/0.9
 The first published specification for HTTP was version 0.9.
 This specification basically stated a connection would be made over TCP/IP or a simmilar protocol to a server on an optional port, 80 being the default if no port is specified.
 A single line of ASCII text should be sent consisting of `GET` and the document address, followed by a new line.
 It is also mentioned that _Requests are idempotent.
 The server need not store any information about the request after connection is closed._ This part is what makes HTTP _stateless_.